Storyteller: Becarra Fletcher, Australia

 What is your favorite image and why?

 I love taking photos.
 Creating photo books is such a great way to share travel with family and friends.
-The photos of each campsite signs from each day (like page 46) are a reminder of how high we climbed each day – and how we felt when we got there!
+The photos of each campsite signs from each day are a reminder of how high we climbed each day, and how we felt when we got there!
 I took these photos each day, knowing I would use them in the photo book.
-My favorite shot in the book is on page 38.
-I can’t take credit for the image – I was too busy climbing the rocks to take photos at this stage.
+My favorite shot in the book is on page 38 (above).
+I can’t take credit for the image, I was too busy climbing the rocks to take photos at this stage.
 This was the most technical part of our hike, and the one morning when it was too challenging for me to have my camera in my hand.
 Our guide, a local from Moshi, did a great job capturing the challenge of the climb alongside the landscape we were exploring.
-I also like the photo on page 21, of one of the guides taking a rest - you can see Mount Meru mountain in the background.
+I also like the photo on page 21, of one of the guides taking a rest.
+You can see Mount Meru in the background.
 The guides and porters work so hard to make it possible for us to climb, I love that this photo shows the smile that they always had on their faces.
-The photos from the top, Uhuru Peak, on page 52 and 53, are favorites because of the accomplishment that we all felt when we got to the top (not knowing how hard it was going to be to go down!)
+The photos from the top, Uhuru Peak, are favorites because of the accomplishment that we all felt when we got to the top (not knowing how hard it was going to be to go down!)

 What is your favorite story behind a single shot in the book?